August 18, 2018

-Merit Badge University is an opportunity for Boy Scouts or Venturers, of any rank, to work on one merit badge.
-Classes are limited to 24 Scouts.
+Merit Badge University is an opportunity for Scouts in troops, crews and ship of any rank, to work on one or two merit badges.
+Classes sizes are limited.
 Registration is done on a first come, first serve basis.
 Each Scout is expected to prepare ahead of time (by reading the merit badge book and completing prerequisites), and to participate fully during the course in order to receive credit for the requirements completed.All Scouts are required to bring a blue card.
 Adult participation is required to offer this event.

 What to Bring

 The merit badge fair should not be considered another school where the pupils sit and stare for hours on end.
 Scouts should come prepared to participate in a seminar.
 The counselor's job is to encourage self-discovery and then check that each boy has the minimum knowledge and does the requirements.
 Each Scout should have read his merit badge pamphlet and prepared answers to each requirement.